HandongLIU/p1/Week1/README.md

 ## about me
 - Contains detailed information about the company.
+- For example, ingredients, cakes can be customized, etc.

 ## contact information
 - Provide company contact information and email address